ids-cv/Multi-Lingual-Visual-Grounding/README.md

 Visual grounding, as an extension to object detection, is the task to locate objects in an image based on queries in natural language.
 It is a fundamental task in various multi-modal learning tasks.
 This project gives a benchmark for visual grounding in French language.
 For more details, please refer to [our paper](https://ieeexplore.ieee.org/document/9305199).

+All 31k sentences are annotated.
+In our paper, only 5k training sentences are used to demonstrate our transfer learning innovations.

 The French dataset that we annotated is in the folder French-data.

 More descriptions will be added to this Github page in the future.